 I've sold my crappie jigs from the east coast to the west coast and all points in between and have received a lot of special requests and suggestions that have helped me fine tune my jigs and colors.
 We actually sell as many jigs out of state as we do locally here in Texas.

 My Crappie Jigs are the best quality jigs you will find anywhere because I will not make anything less.
 If your jig you bought from me comes apart due to bad materials or workmanship send me a picture of the jig and I will replace it at no cost to you.
 In some cases you may not have the damaged jig such as if the hook eye breaks and I trust you to be honest with me.

-Food for thought: When a crappie bites your minnow you have to reel it up and check the bait and put it back which is time out of the "bite zone" or productive waters.
+When a crappie bites your minnow you have to reel it up and check the bait and put it back which is time out of the "bite zone" or productive waters.
+The same applies on plastics because when you get a thump you have to pull it up and re adjust the plastic.
 On a jig you set the hook and have a fish on or leave it in the "bite zone" for another, so you are actually spending more time in the productive water still fishing instead of baiting hooks.

 When you compare my jigs to my competition, the first thing you will notice is our hand-tied crappie jigs have a fuller body because we use chenille all the way back to the first bend in the sickle hook and our competition only ties the chenille about 1/2" from the head making a smaller offering to the crappie.
 We really believe that the way we design ours (to give a larger bait presentation) is why we catch bigger fish.
 We do use more materials this way but it simply works (period).
 We also cure all our powder coated painted jig heads to last longer and most jig makers do not.
 It has also been known to catch all species of fish such as black bass, catfish, carp, perch and all fresh water fish.